 And contrary to what some people think, Theophrastus never says the Persea is grown in Persia.
-He speaks of something called a Median or Persian apple (τὸ μῆλον τὸ Μηδικὸν ἢ τὸ Περσικὸν καλούμενον) at Inquiry into Plants 4.4.2, but he never says it grows in Egypt, and says that people do not eat it, but use it for perfume, for keeping moths away, and as an antidote for poison and breath-freshener.
+He speaks of something called a Median or Persian apple (τὸ μῆλον τὸ Μηδικὸν ἢ τὸ Περσικὸν καλούμενον) at Historia plantarum 4.4.2, but he never says it grows in Egypt, and says that people do not eat it, but use it for perfume, for keeping moths away, as an antidote for poison and as a breath-freshener.
 This was probably something like a citron.

 Regarding the Persea, on the other hand, Theophrastus, like Diodorus, mentions it has nice, sweet fruit: